 - Municipal conditions of an ideal environment for households with elderlies

-Naohiko Kinoshita / Associate Professor / Ph.
+Naohiko Kinoshita / Professor / Ph.
 D. (Chair)

 Medical informatics , Bioinformatics , Computer science , Educational technology for data science、Social research method & health statistics